The Dos and Don’ts of Updating Your Kitchen With Open Shelving

-Just as you wouldn’t start a meal on a full stomach, don’t start out by just rearranging shelved items or styling shelves that are already fully stocked.
-Clear off your work space by first removing all your possessions from the shelves.
-Once you have a clean slate, you’ll be able to implement a fresh, well-devised organizational scheme and refine the aesthetics of your shelf arrangement.
+Just as you wouldn’t start a meal on a full stomach, don’t start out by just rearranging shelved items or styling kitchen shelves that are already fully stocked.
+Clear off your workspace by first removing all items from the shelves.
+Once you have a clean slate, you’ll be able to implement a fresh, well-devised organizational scheme and refine the aesthetics of the kitchen shelf arrangement.

 If you intend to load up your open shelves with your entire ceramic dish collection, secure the shelves with wall anchors to create the sturdiest foundation possible.
 Then, assemble your pieces into bottom-heavy arrangements, keeping the biggest ceramics on the lowest shelves and limiting stacks to eight or fewer pieces.

 Think about the last time you opened a cabinet and the door or knob felt sticky to the touch.
 Grease, cooking fumes, and condensation from the stove are often deposited on kitchen surfaces.
-Without the protection of a wooden or glass door, open shelves can leave their contents vulnerable to stubborn n grimy buildup.
-Consider installing a range hood to siphon off unwanted heat, smoke, odors, and airborne grease before these particles end up on your possessions.
+Without the protection of a wooden or glass door, your kitchen gear is vulnerable to stubborn and grimy buildup.
+Installing a range hood helps siphon off unwanted heat, smoke, odors, and airborne grease before these particles end up on your open shelves.

-In your closed cabinetry, you may have grouped together similar cookware, glasses, and spices, but with open shelving it’s important not to forget that crucial spice of life: variety.
-Now that your storage contributes as much to the appearance of your kitchen as its function, create visual distinction on the shelves by mixing and matching different sizes and shapes of dishware, and throwing in the occasional splash of color or decor.
+Given that open shelves contribute as much to the look of your kitchen as its function, you want to create visual distinction on the shelves by mixing and matching different sizes and shapes of dishware, and throwing in the occasional splash of color or decorative item.
+“I like…a combination of open and closed storage, with the open shelving being home to cookbooks and more regularly used items,” Barnard says.

-Critics of open shelving often cite these surfaces’ tendency to accumulate dust as their major downfall.
+Critics of open kitchen shelving often cite these surfaces’ tendency to accumulate dust as their major downside.
 But if you regularly cycle through your most-used dishware, you can ensure that your cookware will never sit long enough for the dust to settle.
-Wipe down the shelves themselves frequently to ensure that unwelcome dirt bites the dust.
+“If dishes and cookbooks are in regular use, dust collection is often less of an issue,” Barnard states.
+Wipe down the shelves’ surfaces frequently to ensure that unwelcome dirt bites the dust.